szefixu/provider-comparation/README.md

 # provider-comparation
-Website where you can add packages from different providers and check with one is best price for ram/cpu/overall
+- EN:
+I made this website to compare prices from VPS/Dedicated providers and it works and look not that bad, feel free to use it.
+I've made it with AI ofc.

-Polska:
+- Polska:
-Strona dzięki które porównasz łatwo sobie pakiety dostawców, poda ci najlepsze pakiety wszystykich dostawców względem ceny RAM/CPU/Ogólnej
+Strona dzięki które porównasz łatwo sobie pakiety dostawców, poda ci najlepsze pakiety wszystykich dostawców względem ceny RAM/CPU/Ogólnej.
+Strona zrobiona przy pomocy AI.

 https://imgur.com/a/GylpYCq